In this guide, you’ll learn the exact strategy I’m using to capture 80,46% of my subscriber’s email addresses in Facebook Messenger with ManyChat.

 If you previewed the external request you’ll see a little notification that says that the data structure was successfully determined.

-That’s important because this way Integromat can use all the little pieces of information that ManyChat gave.
+This is important because this way Integromat can use all the data ManyChat passed on as variables.

 If you don’t see it, click “Re-determine data structure” and try to preview the External request again.

 We’re then going to add another step to the scenario.

 You’ll then see a long list of cool possibilities.